JacobBerendsohn/BerendsohnCompiler/README.md

 Once the code is compiled, run the program using the command java compiler. <br>

-To input a file with test languages, place a '.txt' file in the 'src' folder and add is as an argument when starting compiler. <br>
+To input a file with test languages, place a '.txt' file in the 'src' folder and add it as an argument when starting compiler. <br>

 ## Development help